Jacqueline-Wen/cs6120-AdvCompilers-Tasks/Task8-LICM/discussion.md

 ## Testing
 To first sanity check our code, we write a simple C++ program and compared the intermediate representations with and without the pass.
 When we manually compared the intermediate representations, we noticed that the optimization was being implemented.

-To more rigorously test our code, we used embench.
+To more rigorously test our code, we used Embench.
 Here are our results:

 | Comparison Type | aha-mont64 | crc32 | cubic | edn | huffbench | matmult-int | md5sum | minver | nbody | nettle-aes | nettle-sha256 | nsichneu | picojpeg | primecount | qrduino | sglib-combined | slre | st | statemate | tarfind | ud | wikisort |
 |-----------------|-------------|--------|--------|-----|------------|--------------|--------|--------|--------|-------------|----------------|-----------|-----------|-------------|----------|-----------------|------|------|------------|----------|------|-----------|